 - Mix all ingredients except the bread in a large, shallow bowl.
 Place in the fridge to activate for 10-20 minutes.

-- Preheat griddle to medium heat (~350 degrees F) and grease with 1 Tbsp vegan butter or coconut oil.
+- Preheat griddle to medium heat (~350 degrees F / 176 C) and grease with 1 Tbsp vegan butter or coconut oil.

-- Dip each slice of bread in the batter for about 20 seconds on each side.
+- Dip each slice of bread in the batter for about 20 seconds on each side (If your batter is too thick, thin with a bit of dairy-free milk).
 If your bread is dry, leave it in a little longer.
 If you're using sandwich bread, it should only need 25-30 seconds total to soak.

 - Place on griddle and cook until golden brown on the underside.
 Carefully flip and cook until the other side is golden brown as well – 3-4 minutes.